Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/8-boot-and-configuration.md

     need basis.

     b.
 Based on this, the offset for Linux Images is calculated as 0x1E40000 in QSPI Flash device.
-This will be used in [Boot and Configuration](6-boot-and-configuration.md), while creating Boot image for QSPI Boot-mode.
+This will be used while creating Boot image for QSPI Boot-mode.

     The following steps will set the Linux System Memory Size to about 1.79 GB.

 8. Under Subsystem AUTO Hardware Settings, do the following: